 - duration of the targeted therapy

-- order in which you take medicine and have surgery
+- order in which you the take medicine and have surgery

 Researchers have started to find connections between the genetic makeup of GISTs and how they react to certain targeted treatments.
 They’re investigating how to use these genotype profiles to find better treatments.